 The basement area now houses the kitchen, but this used to be a couple of small dark rooms.
 What a transformation to feel so much light and space in here, compared to previously.

 Another element that was planned for the house was to create an open stairwell leading down to the newly created basement kitchen and dining room.
-After structural engineers were brought in to assess the possibility, ultimately, this could not be done because of the fire safety regulations for the home.
+However, after structural engineers were brought in to assess the possibility, this ultimately could not be done due to fire safety regulations.

-However, the steel framed windows do a good job of creating the feeling of wide open space, whilst also providing a good alternative to walls.
-In turn, the stunningly simple drama of the stairwell becomes one of the focal points of the room.
+Nevertheless, the steel framed windows do a good job of creating the feeling of wide open space.
+In the end, the initial obstacle of having an open stairwell made it one of the focal points of the room.

-With the kitchen and dining room moved downstairs, this space was given an overhaul and is now the living room.
-Other areas of the home no longer have a chimney or fireplace but in this room it was recreated for that cozy home feel.
+With the kitchen and dining room moved downstairs, the upper space was given an overhaul and is now the living room.
+Other areas of the home no longer have a chimney or fireplace, but the mantle was recreated here for that cozy home feel.

-The hallway was one of the owners’ new favorite bits about the house, with these statement blue and white tiles that line the corridor.
+The hallway was one of the owners’ new favorite bits about this Pimlico home, with these statement blue and white tiles that line the corridor.

-From the top floor right down to the basement, this house has seen a huge overhaul.
+All in all, from the top floor right down to the basement, this Pimlico home has seen a huge overhaul.
 On the one hand, the inherent qualities of this Victorian terraced home remain; this is definitely a London house true to its heritage.
-Yet with the wood tones and playful design elements, it now also reflects the warm Nordic feel that the owners were looking for in creating the Hygge home of their dreams.
+Yet, with the wood tones and playful design elements, it now also reflects a warm Nordic feel, creating the hygge home of any owner’s dreams.